tataata/admin-on-rest-playground/README.md

 This project was build with a [Yarn](https://yarnpkg.com/en/) for package managing.

-As a frontend framework for building this project [admin-on-rest](https://marmelab.com/admin-on-rest/index.html).
+As a frontend framework for building this project [admin-on-rest](https://marmelab.com/admin-on-rest/index.html) was in use.

 In order to set up local environment following run following commands: